KalebSchmidlkofer/mc-jars/README.md

 ## The Plan

 In order for this to be a good replacement for serverjars, it need to offer the same features and ease-of use.
-In order to do that I need a few simple things namely
+In order to do that I need a few simple things. namely

-- [ ]api
+- [ ] api
-- [ ]Good looking Frontend
+- [ ] Good looking Frontend
-- [ ]Fast Effecient and Automated way to get new server jars uploaded to the website
+- [ ] Fast, Efficient and Automated way to get new server jars uploaded to the website